Learn Premiere Pro, Final Cut or Avid for Video Editing?

 Recent Avid News

-Avid announced this week that they will be laying off staff and closing offices as they look to cut costs as part of a restructuring.
+Avid has previously announced staff layoffs and office downsizing as they look to cut costs as part of a restructuring.
 While video editing previously required dedicated computer systems, as new computers have become faster, the more advanced Windows and Mac OS computers can handle video editing functions.
 While Avid was once the leader in video editing as they provided both specialized computers and software, the rise of faster computers has allowed Final Cut Pro and Premiere Pro to become significant players in the space previously dominated by Avid.
 It is ironic that at a time when digital video is used much more widely than ever that the pioneer in video editing is facing increasing competition and having a difficult time adjusting to the new landscape.

 About the author